Looking for a peaceful alternative to Shimla? Try some camping at Mashobra Greens and enjoy the offbeat.

-From inside my tent, the mighty Pir Panjal looked mightiest at a distance…
+From inside my tent, the mighty Pir Panjal range was visible at a distance.

-I was told that the place also offers activities like Flying Fox, night trekking, rappelling, and walking the Burma bridge, among others, but for an intrepid like me, they held no charm.
+I was told that Mashobra Greens also offers activities like Flying Fox, night trekking, rappelling, and walking the Burma Bridge, among others, but for an intrepid like me, they held no charm.

-Now that we have started it, let’s discuss how Mashobra can be a better alternative for those staying in Shimla – at least for nature lovers.
+Now that we have started it, let’s discuss how Mashobra can be a better alternative than Shimla – at least for nature lovers.

 Numerous colorful thatched and cone-shaped roofs peeking amidst snow-peaked mountains moreover make the entire area look no less heavenly.

-And then there is easy transportation option between the two.
-From Shimla, Mashobra is less than 15km away, and frequent buses and shared cabs make it literally no hassle to get to Mashobra.
-To give you an idea, one can even book an Ola between Shimla and Mashobra, and it’s that easy, the transportation between Shimla and Mashobra is.
+And then there is an easy transportation option between the two.
+From Shimla, Mashobra is less than 15km away, and frequent buses and shared cabs make it literally no hassle to get there

-Other than camping, Mashobra is a great place for trekking and some adventure activities like rappelling, river-rafting, zip-lining, and quad-biking.
+Other than camping, it is a great place for trekking and some adventure activities like rappelling, river rafting, zip-lining, and quad-biking.
 Nature lovers can find their own trail, hike and try birdwatching.

-There’s a tiny bazaar (kind of a Mall Road) as well in Mashobra for keen shoppers with general utility stores, food stalls and souvenir shops, but since you have the most impressive Mall Road (of Shimla’s) just about 15km from Mashibra, there’s no point in shopping in Mashobra.
-Having said that, a few places of interest in Mashobra can be:
+There’s a tiny bazaar (kind of a Mall Road) as well in the town for keen shoppers with general utility stores, food stalls and souvenir shops.
+But since you have the most impressive Mall Road (of Shimla’s) nearby there’s no point in shopping anywhere else.

 - Reserve Forest Sanctuary (for bird lovers to spot the rare Himalayan eagles, pheasants, partridges, and chukars).